 Trail cams come with different detection ranges.
 In case your property is big and wide, choose a trail cam for home security that has a wide detection range.
 This allows it to take clearer images.

-Trail cams with an 8 MP resolution are usually enough to give you good quality images for home security purposes.
+Trail cams with an 8 MP resolution are usually enough to give you good-quality images for home security purposes.

 You can set up the trail cam for home security at the right spots to prolong the battery life and get better signals.
 If you have installed the trail cam somewhere near your house, you can connect it to the nearest power source, so it keeps on getting ample power backup.

 Trail cams can prove to be handy home security systems if strategically placed and optimally utilized.
-You can disguise and efficiently hide trail cams inside and outside your home at a variety of places without any problem.
+You can disguise and efficiently hide trail cams for security, inside and outside your home at a variety of places without any problem.